VCityTeam/UD-Viz/docs/static/Devel/game.md

 # Game

-This document give an overview of how the game part works.
-Here are some differents implementations of the game part:
+This document gives an overview of how the game part works.
+Here are some different implementations of the game part:

 ## Creating a simple game